MisterCheezeCake/ChangelogApi/README.md

-# ChangelogApi 2.0.0
+# ChangelogLib - 1.0.0

+## Biggest Change
+The module has been renamed to ChangelogLib, to better reflect what it actually does.

+Because of CT 2.0's new features for Changelogs, this module is designed to offer you more control of how they are shown.
-## What's differant from 1.0
+## What's differant from ChangelogAPI

-This version of ChangelogApi contains numerous improvements over 1.0.
+ChangelogLib contains numerous improvements over ChangelogAPI.
 These include:

 - More customizability in the message
 - Better tracking of when changelogs have been displayed
 - Essential Notifications rather than chat when availible
 - The Changelog class is now default and named exported

-## Migrating from 1.0
+## Migrating from ChangelogAPI

-- You will need to require ChangelogApi2 and import the Changelog class from that module
+- You will need to require ChangelogLib and import the Changelog class from that module
 - The `version` in the Changelog object now must be devoid of color codes
     - Formating of how `version` and `module` are displayed can be done with new formatter objects (see below)